 Note

 The FIND function is case-sensitive and does not support wildcards.
-To get around this restriction, you can use the SEARCH function.
+To get around this restriction, you can use the Excel SEARCH function.

 Besides FIND, Excel also offers the FINDB function.
-Both functions achieve the same results and have identical syntax.
+Both functions achieve the same results and have identical syntaxes.
 They only differ in the character sets they support.
 FIND only works with single-byte character sets (SBCS).
 This includes the Latin alphabet.
 If you use Asian characters from Chinese, Japanese and Korean (CJK), use FINDB because it supports double-byte character sets (DBCS) for these languages.
-Each character is encoded in two bytes, so counting is adjusted accordingly.

 Tip